gzt/CholWishart/cran-comments.md

 This is a local configuration issue.

-Some checks provide a NOTE about a JSTOR link but it is the canonical one generated from the DOI and the link works.

 ## Reverse dependencies

 I have confirmed that the changes do not impact the reverse dependencies.